elsantiF/Banshee/README.md

 3) Enjoy

 Remember to set your working directory to the root of the project when running the executable.

+## Important notes

+- Banshee is primarily developed on Windows, so it may not work on other platforms.
+- Also, it is compiled primarily with clang-cl via MSYS2 so MSVC may not work in every commit.
+- The API is extremely unstable and may change at any time, it's better for me to iterate quickly.
+- The modules names can be changed in the future.

 ## License